FadiZahar/CXR-Foundation-Model-Knowledge-Distillation/README.md

 ![Alt text](<assets/CXRFMKD - Diagram.png>)

 Welcome to the GitHub repository of my postgraduate research thesis for the *MSc in Artificial Intelligence* at Imperial College London.
-This project was carried out under the supervision of Dr. Ben Glocker in the [Biomedical Image Analysis (BioMedIA) Lab](https://biomedia.doc.ic.ac.uk/).
+This project was carried out under the supervision of [Dr Ben Glocker](https://wp.doc.ic.ac.uk/bglocker/) in the [Biomedical Image Analysis (BioMedIA) Lab](https://biomedia.doc.ic.ac.uk/).

 ## Table of Contents